-Kicking things off with pricing, on average, a taxi from the airport to the city centre costs USD 44.18/- (charging USD 1.52/- per KM) whereas the per day cost for a rental car averages to about USD 46.11/-.
-This means, if you’re looking to get to the city centre and travel just a few kilometres further, you’re already saving money!
+Kicking things off with pricing, on average, a taxi from the airport to Downtown costs roughly $80, whereas the per day cost for a rental car averages about $50.
+This means if you’re looking to get to Downtown Toronto and travel just a few kilometres further, you’re already saving money!

-Peace of mind coupled with the reliability of your own car, driving yourself around can be quite pleasant.
+With peace of mind and the reliability of your own car, driving yourself around can be quite pleasant.
 In fact, Toronto’s grid layout and convenient navigation make commuting quite a breeze.
 And, if you already have a valid U.S. driver’s license, an international driving permit isn’t required.
 Taxis, on the other hand, are just as reliable in the city, but you must remember that taxi fares can escalate quickly, in and outside of the city.

-Finding your feet in a new city can be quite daunting, and the best tips we can share with you is stuff we’ve learned living in our city.
-Rush hours are from 6:30 am to 8:30 am and 4:30 pm to 7 pm and traffic can get absolutely ridiculous on roads like Highway 401, The Gardiner Expressway, and The Don Valley Parkway.
+Finding your feet in a new city can be quite daunting, and the best tips we can share are things we’ve learned living in our city.
+Rush hours are from 6:30 am to 8:30 am and 4:30 pm to 7 pm, and traffic can get absolutely ridiculous on roads like Highway 401, The Gardiner Expressway, and The Don Valley Parkway.
 Using a GPS system can help you beat the traffic and even ditch unexpected expenses like highway 407’s electronic toll.

-More things to keep in mind when deciding between your own car and taxis are details specific to your trip, like whether your hotel/ accommodation has its own parking lot, whether or not they charge for parking, walkability of your destinations, and other factors.
+More things to keep in mind when deciding between your own car and taxis are details specific to your trips, like whether your hotel/ accommodation has its own parking lot, whether or not they charge for parking, the walkability of your destinations, and other factors.